JuliaRegistries/CompatHelper.jl/README.md

 1. You use GitHub Actions to test your package using continuous integration (CI).
 2. You use GitHub Actions to build and deploy the documentation for your package.

-If you do NOT fall into any of those categories, then you are done!
+If you do not fall into any of those categories, then you are done!
 There is nothing more that you need to do.

 But if you do fall into one or more of those categories, then you also need to set up an SSH deploy key for CompatHelper to use.
 Read on:

 ### 1.2.
 Set up the SSH deploy key (optional)

-*Note: if you already have an SSH deploy key set up, e.g. `DOCUMENTER_KEY`, you can reuse it.
+*Note: if you already have an SSH deploy key set up in a secret, e.g. `DOCUMENTER_KEY` or `FRANKLIN_PRIV`, you can reuse it.
 See the "Advanced notes" section below.*

 #### 1.2.1.
 Motivation